 - Invoicing: You can send invoices through the Square dashboard and pay 2.9% + $0.30.
 Invoices are customizable, and you can even keep customers’ cards on file.

 Square for Retail isn’t the most advanced retail POS system, but it is super easy to get started with if you’re a POS newbie and don’t have a merchant account yet.
 It’s also quite affordable and even has a free version with a pared-down feature set.
 There’s a more robust version (Square for Retail Plus) that costs $60/month/location and has a 0.1% discount on Square’s standard processing rate.
 Square Marketing starts at $15/month for up to 500 contacts, or $10/month for text message marketing only.

-- Built-in processing
+- Built-in text message marketing

 - Free online selling options